byteduck/duckOS/README.md

 The code for these can be found in [programs](programs/).

+- init (/bin/init): The init system for duckOS.
 - ls (/bin/ls): Lists the entries in the current or given directory.
 - cat (/bin/cat): Writes the contents of a file to stdout.
 - cp (/bin/cp): Copies a file.